 All vehicles parked on the grounds of St. Mary’s College must display a campus-issued parking decal or permit.
 Vehicles parked on campus must follow all State and College parking regulations.
-All vehicles in violation of College parking regulations will be issued a citation and/or towed at the owner’s expense.
+All vehicles in violation of College parking regulations will be issued a citation, immobilized, and/or towed at the owner’s expense.

 - Student Parking Decal Application